ConvincibleMedia/ConvincibleMedia/source/_services/copywriting.md

 link: '91181'
 order: 5
 name: Copywriting
-title: We get your ideas clear.
+title: We'll get your ideas clear.
 Then get them across clearly
 slug: copywriting
 seo: !ruby/object:Dato::Local::FieldType::Seo
   title: Copywriting and Editing
-  description: We’ll understand your ideas, then find the words that communicate them.
+  description: We'll get your ideas clear.
+Then get them across clearly.
   image:
-description: We get your ideas clear.
+description: We'll get your ideas clear.
 Then get them across clearly.
 image:
   url: https://www.datocms-assets.com/3013/1506258576-typewriter.jpg
   alt:
   title:
 heading:
 - item_type: block_heading_large
-  text: We get your ideas clear.
+  text: We'll get your ideas clear.
 - item_type: block_heading_large
   text: Then get them across clearly.
 intro:
 - item_type: block_body_lead
-  paragraphs: 'Great copy is, first and foremost, clear. '
+  paragraphs: When text will be used more than once – maybe being reproduced thousands
+    of times – it's crucial to write it to a higher standard.
+That's why it's called 'copy'-writing.
+- item_type: block_body_text
+  text: Writing great copy (i.e. the text that will be copied) is a skill that takes
+    years to learn.
+Luckily, those years are already behind us.
 elements_heading: What makes great copy?
 elements:
 - item_type: block_card_text
   subtitle:
   title: Succinct
   link:
   description: Less is ~~so much~~ more.
-It's far~~, far~~ easier to write something
+It's ~~by~~ far easier to write something
-    long than write something short.
+    long than ~~write~~ something short.
 We ~~find it's usually possible that we~~ can cut word-counts in half without losing any ~~of the~~ meaning.
   size:
 - item_type: block_card_text
   subtitle: